What is a Stormwater Pollution Prevention Plan (SWPPP)?

 - Include Employee Training Program information.

-Step 4c: Utilize MPCA’s Guidance Tools to create or update your SWPPP
+Utilize MPCA’s guidance tools to create or update your SWPPP

-- Industrial Stormwater Pollution Prevention Plan Template ( PDF version) (4/15)
+- Template: Industrial Stormwater Pollution Prevention Plan (wq-strm3-28)

 How do I choose BMPs?